Pros

 sZSI6ICJyZWNvbmNpbGlhdGlvbl9hZG1pbiIsICJpYXQiOiAxNzEyNjEwMDAwfQ.

-The Stop Condition: I inject this token and attempt to access the <bank>/api/v1/admin/users endpoint.
-It returns an HTTP 200 OK with a full list of system administrators.
-I now have administrative read access.
+The Critical Decision Point: I send this forged token to the /api/v1/admin/users endpoint.
+It returns HTTP 200—with a full list of system administrators.

-Do I attempt to delete a user or modify a production ledger to “prove” the impact?
-Absolutely not.
+Do I go further?
+Do I delete a user or modify production data to “prove” impact?
+No.

 sslyze --regular internal-db-mq.bank.local:5671

-The output confirms the middleware API communicates with the backend RabbitMQ message broker using TLS 1.0 and weak CBC ciphers (TLS_RSA_WITH_AES_128_CBC_SHA).
+The middleware API talks to RabbitMQ using TLS 1.0 with weak CBC ciphers (TLS_RSA_WITH_AES_128_CBC_SHA).

-- An exposed PDF generation endpoint (Blind SSRF).
+- Blind SSRF in the PDF generation endpoint

 - Business Impact: Critical.
-This API reconciles mismatched payment batches.
-An attacker with admin rights could theoretically suppress reconciliation alerts on fraudulent outgoing SWIFT transfers.
+This API reconciles payment batches.
+An admin attacker could suppress alerts on fraudulent outgoing SWIFT transfers

-Telling a bank to “Fix the JWT library” is useless.
-They have deployment freezes, heavy ITIL processes, and vendor dependencies.
-My advisory approach provides immediate, actionable code.
+Telling a bank to “upgrade the JWT library” ignores the reality: they have deployment freezes, ITIL processes, and vendor dependencies.
+Real advice includes immediate steps they can actually take.

 when HTTP_REQUEST {